 The Parietal Bone

-AnatomyThe bones are roughly square shaped and lie under the vertex.
+The parietal bones are found on both sides of the neurocranium, forming large parts of the top and the side of the head.
+The bones are roughly square shaped and lie under the vertex.
 It has a concave internal surface and a convex external surface.
 The internal surface is covered with grooves for the middle meningeal artery that occur due to the arterial pressure causing the bone to recede.
 Other markings are the groove for sigmoid sinus near the mastoid angle and the groove for superior sagittal sinus.

 In newborns the parietal bones are relatively thin and have an osseous growth center at each of the four corners of the bone.
 Until approximately 25-30 months of age it becomes completely intramembranously ossified.